bnnm/wwiser-utils/doc/NAMES.md

 - by IDs: no actual names anywhere and just numbers.
 Simpler games may do this (just constant enum/class with values like NAME_1 = 12345678 used directly in code).
 Harder, but we may still get a few names.

 Even in the second case game files may still contain a few leftover names, so we can still try the usual tricks.
 Theoretically we can reverse any event/variable, but realistically we may only recover a few, depending on how the game created the names (the longer, more elaborate the less likely).
 Still, having *some names* is better than *no names*.

+Also keep in mind game variables are often in code only (numbers), even if game calls events *by name*.

 Knowing all this, we can extract a list of leftover names, plus add some common ones, and make a extra name list for *wwiser* to use.